What post-processing is needed in metal 3D printing?

 Post-processing is a significant component of the total AM product lifecycle and can represent significant cost and logistics challenges for metal AM producers.
 Typical considerations in post-processing for metal 3D printing include powder removal, stress relieving, removal from the build plate, support structure removal, surface finishing, and additional treatments to improve properties, such as heat treatment or Hot Isostatic Pressing (HIP).

 The extent of post-processing will depend entirely on the application of the part in question.
 At a minimum, all metal parts will require some post-build clean-up.
-Powder removal, in particular, is a vital step in post-processing for metal 3D printing, as loose powder may be an unacceptable artefact of Additive Manufacturing processes and can interfere with the downstream use of a part, such as in a fluid handling application.
+Powder removal, in particular, is a vital step in post-processing for metal AM, as loose powder may be an unacceptable artefact of Additive Manufacturing processes and can interfere with the downstream use of a part, such as in a fluid handling application.
 Powder can also be solidified during heat treatment processes and cause blockages; for example, in small internal channels.

 The more intricate and complex the AM part is, the more difficulty there is in extracting loose powder; accordingly, there are now several post-processing solutions on the market.
 Interestingly these are not solutions provided by metal AM OEMs, but rather post-processing-specific companies.